w3c/wcag-act-rules/content/rules/59796f/proposed.md

 ### Accessibility Support

-The [input type="image" Accessible Name Computation algorithm](https://www.w3.org/TR/html-aam/#input-type-image-accessible-name-computation) uses the first non-empty name, but some user agents and assistive technologies combinations stop at the first existing one, even if empty.
+The [input type="image" Accessible Name Computation algorithm](https://www.w3.org/TR/html-aam/#input-type-image-accessible-name-computation) uses the first defined attribute, even if the attribute has an empty value.
+In contrast, some user agents and assistive technologies ignore empty attributes.

 ### Related rules